 Letters of Intent (LOI) Narrative

-- The LOI should provide a brief summary of the proposed research project, including the specific aims and rationale, scientific approach, significance and statement of innovation.
+- The LOI should provide a brief summary of the proposed research project, including Significance, Investigator(s), Innovation, Approach, and Environment.
 (1 page limit)

 - The LOI must be accompanied by the applicant's Biographical Sketch.